-In rare cases, echinacea may cause allergic reactions, ranging from a mild rash to anaphylaxis (a life-threatening reaction accompanied by throat tightening, shortness of breath, and, possibly, fainting).
+In rare cases, echinacea may cause allergic reactions, ranging from a mild rash to anaphylaxis (a life-threatening reaction accompanied by throat tightening, shortness of breath, and, possibly fainting).
 People with asthma and allergies may be at an increased risk for developing these adverse reactions.
-People with allergies to plants in the daisy family (compositae) should not take echinacea unless they do so under the supervision of a health care provider.
+People with allergies to plants in the daisy family (compositae) should not take echinacea without the supervision of a health care provider.

 There has been one report of an individual developing erythema nodosum (a painful skin condition) after taking echinacea to treat the flu.

 When taken by mouth, echinacea may cause temporary numbing and tingling on the tongue.

 Despite concerns that echinacea may be unsafe for pregnant or breastfeeding women, evidence suggests that the use of echinacea during pregnancy does not increase the risk of birth defects or other pregnancy related health problems.
 Although not enough research has been done to determine echinacea's safety for pregnancy or breastfeeding, it's advisable to avoid use during pregnancy or breastfeeding until more conclusive studies are conducted.

 Talk to your doctor if you have questions.

 If you are taking any prescription medications, you should not use echinacea without first talking to your health care provider.
 Some of the well-known interactions include the following:

 - Econazole -- Echinacea may be useful in combination with econazole, an antifungal agent used to treat yeast infections (such as athlete's foot).
 When echinacea is used together with econazole, recurrence rates of these infections may be reduced.